srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

 is evaluated.
 It receives the data produced by the upstream part of the pipeline (e.g. the particles loaded by a :py:class:`~ovito.io.FileSource` and further processed by other modifiers that precede the custom modifier in the pipeline).
 Our Python modifier function then has the possibility to modify or extend the data as needed.
-After the user-defined Python function returns, the output continuous down the pipeline, and, eventually, the final results are stored in the :py:attr:`~ovito.ObjectNode.output` cache of the :py:class:`~ovito.ObjectNode` and rendered in the viewports.
+After the user-defined Python function returns, the output flows further down the pipeline, and, eventually, the final results are stored in the :py:attr:`~ovito.ObjectNode.output` cache of the :py:class:`~ovito.ObjectNode` and rendered in the viewports.

 Our custom modifier function is invoked by the system with three arguments: